 Formed in 1910, The Latham Fire Department is located north of the City of Albany, New York, covering Latham, and the Town of Colonie in Albany County, New York.
 We protect 21,000+ residents.

 Welcome to the Latham Volunteer Fire Department!
 Formed in 1910, our department is located north of the City of Albany, New York, covering Latham, and the Town of Colonie in Albany County, New York.
 We protect about 21,000 residents.
 Our district is densely populated, with a mix of residential and commercial.
-Latham Volunteer Fire Department responds to about 1,500 calls for service annually between Fire and EMS, making Latham Volunteer Fire Department one of the busiest fire departments within the town of Colonie.
-Latham Volunteer Fire Department is staffed by a dedicated group of volunteers and paid staff.
+We respond to about 1,500 calls for service annually between Fire and EMS, making it one of the busiest fire departments within the Town of Colonie.
+We are staffed by a dedicated group of volunteers and paid staff.

-Please browse our website, which will be undergoing an overhaul over the next few months.
+Please browse our website, which has been recently updated!
 Don’t see something you’re looking for?
 Let us know!
-Thank you for visiting lathamfd.org, a partner in your community.
+Thank you for visiting Lathamfd.org, a partner in your community.

 The outcome of discussions held in Union Chapel (later called Calvary Hall) was the organization of the Latham Fire Company.
 The company was named the S.W.
 Pitts Hose Company of Latham, New York in honor of Sebastian W. Pitts, one of the leading citizens of the day who was very generous in his donations to give the company its start.
 There were 45 charter members of the fire company.